Big Man from the North

-Big Man from the North is an American animated short film.
-It is a Looney Tunes cartoon, featuring Bosko, the first star of the series.
-It was released in January 1931, although some sources give an unspecified date in 1930.
+Big Man from the North is the sixth title in the Looney Tunes series featuring Bosko.
 It was, like most Looney Tunes of the time, directed by Hugh Harman and Rudolf Ising; Frank Marsales was the musical director.
+It was released as early as November 22, 1930.

 Summary

 The iris opens to Mounted Police headquarters in a snowstorm.
 Within, we find the Sergeant, a pipe in his mouth, pacing the floor and occasionally spitting tobacco at a coal stove.
 He hears a knock at the door and opens it for Bosko, the hero of the picture.